Opioid agonist therapy: Stigma

 Addiction is highly stigmatized, even in the medical field.
-Being stigmatized correlates to a decline in an individual’s physical and mental health.
+Being stigmatized correlates to a decline in an individual's physical and mental health.
 Thus, stigmatization is a prohibitive factor for addicts who may attempt to seek treatment.
 Even though opioid agonist therapy (OAT) has been proven to be an effective treatment for Opioid Use Disorder, very few American doctors have undertaken the necessary education and certification to provide the treatment.
 Most treatment facilities, such as rehabilitation or sobering centers, do not offer OAT, nor do they accept patients who are already receiving Opioid Agonist Therapy.

 Due to risks associated with intravenous drug use, such as infections and blood borne illnesses, access to post-acute care is critical.
-While patients who do not use intravenous drugs may receive post-acute care at home, "healthcare facilities and infusion companies may not allow people with a history of [injection drug use] to have home intravenous antibiotic therapy because of concern that an indwelling intravenous catheter could be used to inject illicit drugs" (p.
-17).
-Moreover, American post-acute care programs rarely accept patients who are receiving OAT.
+While patients who do not use intravenous drugs may receive post-acute care at home, "healthcare facilities and infusion companies may not allow people with a history of [injection drug use] to have home intravenous antibiotic therapy because of concern that an indwelling intravenous catheter could be used to inject illicit drugs".(p.
+17) Moreover, American post-acute care programs rarely accept patients who are receiving OAT.

-Protection from discrimination under the Americans with Disabilities Act (ADA) are more vague for addicts than they are for those living with other disabilities.
+In the United States, protection from discrimination under the Americans with Disabilities Act (ADA) are more vague for addicts than they are for those living with other disabilities.
 Active drug users are not protected by the ADA.
 Only individuals who are in recovery and not actively using drugs qualify for protection.
 However, individuals receiving OAT are considered to have a disability and are subsequently protected by American law.

 Advocates identify the bureaucratic red tape surrounding the prescription and administration of opioid agonists as potential obstructions to fair accessible medical care.
-Potential solutions include federal incentive or requirement for doctors to be trained to prescribe agonists.
+Potential solutions include federal incentives or requirement for doctors to be trained to prescribe agonists.
 Another solution is the amendment of the 2000 Drug Abuse Act, which would remove the requirement of special certification altogether.

+Rahul Gupta, director of the White House Office of National Drug Control Policy, identified stigma among doctors as a barrier for patients with OUD.

+Similarly, in Canada, research has shown that access to OAT remains low.
+Despite increasing rates of opioid overdoses, only 1 in 18 people were offered a prescription for OAT within one week of discharge from the emergency department or hospital after an opioid overdose.
+Older people, people with mental illness, and people living in lower socioeconomic areas were less likely to be started on OAT after an overdose.
+Despite the benefits of OAT in reducing morbidity and mortality, OAT initiation rates remain low.

+Overdose

+Higher doses of methadone may cause respiratory depression and/or euphoria in some patients.